Filter dataset

 How this Helps

-Filtering helps you instantly surface relevant slices of your dataset — whether you’re tracking mislabels, inspecting object classes, or exploring edge cases like blurry or low-light frames.
+Filtering helps you instantly surface relevant slices of your dataset — whether you’re tracking mislabels, inspecting object classes, or exploring edge cases.

 Visual Layer provides a flexible filtering system powered by logical structures.
-You’ll build filters in the Filter Menu, define them in the Query Modal, and review or edit them in the Query Panel.
+You can build filters using the Filter Menu, define them in the Query Modal, and review or edit them in the Query Panel.
+All applied filters are combined using AND logic.

 Filter Menu